The Colonel W. Patrick Naylor Military Endowed Scholarship Fund

 those enrolled through Base Education Centers at Fort Jackson and Shaw Air Force Base.

-For deadlines for upcoming terms or other questions, contact the USC Fort Jackson office at 803-782-8810.
+For deadlines for upcoming terms or other questions, contact the UofSC Fort Jackson office at 803-782-8810.

-Awarded to students at Shaw AFB who are enrolled at USC Sumter and Palmetto College.
+Awarded to students at Shaw AFB who are enrolled at UofSC Sumter and Palmetto College.
 This scholarship covers active military, reservists, veterans, National Guardsmen and their families.

 Priority of award goes to: